 Updated by Exp3, BanditSampler as described is sufficiently flexible to capture the embeddings' dynamics and give higher probability to ones with larger norm.
 And the dynamic policy endows it with promising performance on large datasets.
-Moreover, it can be applied not only to GCN but GAT models \cite{velivckovic2017graph}, where the learned edge weights $ \avi $ change with time as well.
+Moreover, it can be applied not only to GCN but GAT models \cite{velivckovic2017graph}, where $ \avi $ change with time as well.
 It is an advantage over previous sampling approaches.
 Even so, we still found several crucial drawbacks of the BanditSampler.

-{\bf Lower Bound of Variance}.
-By substituting $ p_t^{*} $ into $ \Vpt $, we obtain the minimum variance of any possible policy as:

-From this expression we can observe that $ \Vpstar $ involves the norm \emph{and} the pairwise cosine similarity of the neighbor embeddings, while the reward in \eqref{eq:bs_reward} only contains the norm.
-This implies that the minimum approximation error induced by an unbiased estimator is also determined by cosine similarity whereas the derived reward and optimal policy do not involve it, leading to a non-optimizable lower bound on sampling variance.
-The issue lies in $ \muhbl_{v,t} $ being \textit{unbiased} so that BanditSampler only need to consider the variance term in the bias-variance decomposition of $ \E[\norm{\muhbl_{v,t} - \mubl_{v,t}}^2] $.
-This will be suboptimal if a biased estimators can reduce the total approximation error.
-Consequently, in section~\ref{sec:rethink_reward}, we propose to use a biased estimator and consider the trade-off between bias and variance when designing the reward.

-{\bf Numerical Instability}.
-From Fig.~\ref{fig:bs_MaxMeanR}, we can observe that the rewards \eqref{eq:bs_reward} of BanditSampler range between a large scale.
+\textbf{Numerical Instability } Due to the $ p_{i,t} $ in the denominator of \eqref{eq:bs_reward}, the reward of BanditSampler suffers from numerical instability especially when the neighbors with small $ p_{i,t} $ are sampled.
+From Fig.~\ref{fig:bs_MaxMeanR} (in Appendix), we can observe that the rewards \eqref{eq:bs_reward} of BanditSampler range between a large scale.
 Even though the mean of received rewards is around $ 2.5 $, the max of received rewards can attain $ 1800 $.
-This extremely heavy tail distribution forces us to choose quite small temperature hyperparameter $ \eta $ (Algorithm.~\ref{alg:Exp3} and \ref{alg:Exp3.M} in Appendix~\ref{app:related_alg}), resulting in dramatic slowdown of the policy optimization.
-By contrast, the reward proposed by us in the following section is more numerically stable (Fig.~\ref{fig:our_MaxMeanR}) and possesses better practical interpretation (Fig.~\ref{fig:visualize_ourR}).
+This extremely heavy tail distribution forces us to choose a quite small temperature hyperparameter $ \eta $ (Algorithm~\ref{alg:Exp3} and \ref{alg:Exp3.M} in Appendix~\ref{app:related_alg}), resulting in dramatic slowdown of the policy optimization.
+By contrast, the reward proposed by us in the following section is more numerically stable (See Fig.~\ref{fig:our_MaxMeanR} in Appendix) and possesses better practical interpretation (Fig.~\ref{fig:visualize_ourR}).